thrackle-io/rules-engine/docs/src/src/client/token/ERC20/ProtocolERC20.sol/contract.ProtocolERC20.md

 ### flashLoan

-Check that the address calling mint is authorized(appAdminstrator, AMM or Staking Contract)
+Check that the address calling mint is an authorized appAdminstrator

 *This function is overridden here as a guarantee that flashloans are not allowed.
 This is done in case they are enabled at a later time.*